 The museum is located at Rue Yves St Laurent, Marrakech 40000, Morocco, and it is open daily apart from on Wednesdays.

-If you are contemplating booking one of our classic Morocco tour packages or one of our prestigious Egypt and Morocco tours you probably won’t see the Yves Saint-Laurent Museum mentioned in your preferred itinerary.
+If you are contemplating booking one of our prestigious Egypt and Morocco tours you probably won’t see the Yves Saint-Laurent Museum mentioned in your preferred itinerary.
 The reason for this being that these types of attractions don’t appeal to everyone.

-However, all of our Morocco private tours can be customized according to your own exact needs, which means that we can add this venue to any itinerary if you request that we do so.
+However, all of our tours can be customized according to your own exact needs, which means that we can add this venue to any itinerary if you request that we do so.